gristlabs/grist-help/help/widget-card.md

   {: .screenshot-half }

 #### Resizing a field
-To resize a field, move the mouse to a vertical border separating two fields, and drag the border.
+To resize a field, move the mouse to a vertical border separating two fields and drag the border to your desired size.
 Only the width of fields may be changed, while the height changes dynamically to fit the field contents.

   *![card_layout_resize](images/card_layout_resize.png)*
   {: .screenshot-half }